betterscientificsoftware/bssw.io/CuratedContent/OnDemandLearningForBetterScientificSw.md

-# On-demand Learning for Better Scientific Software: Using Resources & Technology to Optimize your Productivity
+# On-demand Learning for Better Scientific Software

 Applying on-demand learning strategies for self-paced “learning in the wild” can augment professional learning from massively open online courses (MOOC) such as EdX, Udacity, and videos available from YouTube and other sources.